Experiencing Diwali festival in India

 Lighting Diyas (Oil lamps) for Diwali – Credit: India TodayPlan your trip

 The Diwali festival marks the beginning of a new year in the Hindu calendar in India.
 It celebrates the return of Lord Ram from his fourteen years of exile in the forests after defeating the ten-headed King Ravana who had abducted his wife Sita.
 Hanuman (the monkey god) and Laxman (Ram’s younger brother) are other important characters in Ramayana, the ancient epic poem about Ram, Sita and righteousness.
-It is called the festival of lights because it symbolizes the victory of light over darkness, good over evil and hope over despair.
+It symbolizes the victory of light over darkness, good over evil and hope over despair.
+Hence, it’s called the festival of lights.
 Hindus basically light up the night on this joyful celebration.

 Diwali, the Festival of Lights, is truly a festive and enjoyable time to visit India! – Credit: India TodayPlan your trip

 The day of Diwali is the full moon in between the end of October and beginning of November.
 The celebrations are for five days with Diwali being the third and most important day.
 In 2017 Diwali will be on 19th of October, in 2018 on the 7th of November and in 2019 it will be the 27th of October.
 To find out what else to look forward to around this time of the year check out our blog articles on weather in October and November.

 Diwali is celebrated by Hindus all over the country and in almost all states.
 You won’t find much Diwali spirit in Kerala though, where they celebrate Onam instead and have fewer Laxmi-worshipping merchants.
 Check out our route suggestions for north India to find out how to plan your trip around the festival.

 The festival of lights – Credit: Vicky AroraPlan your trip